 Manuscripts will be considered on the condition that they are submitted solely to the Journal of Nursing Education and have not been published previously.

-Before any manuscript can be considered for publication, the Author Statement must be completed in full, signed, and dated by each author.
+Before any manuscript can be considered for publication, the Author Statement-ICMJE Form for Disclosure of Potential Conflicts of Interest must be completed by each author.

 Authors must verify that each author has made substantial contributions to both (1) the conception and design of the article or study, acquisition of data, or analysis and interpretation of data, and (2) drafting the article or revising it critically for important intellectual content.
 Each author should be able to take public responsibility for the entire work.

 Reports of studies involving human subjects must indicate procedures for the protection of their rights, as well as IRB approval.

 If academic, hospital, organizational, or institutional affiliations are mentioned in the manuscript, it is the responsibility of the author(s) to obtain written permission from the proper authorities (e.g., dean, director) to use the names of such.
 However, to ensure double-blind peer review, authors are asked to use an "X" as a placeholder for identifying information until a final decision has been made.

 Authors must inform SLACK Incorporated if tables, photos, or illustrations have been previously published, whether by the author or another entity.
 Material reprinted from other publications (including electronic media and the Internet) must be accompanied by a letter of permission from the publisher, which extends non-exclusive worldwide rights to reprint the material for all forms of media now or hereafter developed to SLACK Incorporated.
 Content from U.S. government websites (e.g., NIH, CDC, USDHHS) is in the public domain and generally can be used without permission.
 However, some content on these sites may be from another source, in which case permission must be obtained from the copyright holder.